victoriad01/templehs/README.md

 - The availability route
 - And the appointment route

-Please, note that the application uses a 20mb free package of postgres hosting on ElephantSQL.
+Please, note that the application is hosted on a 20mb free package of postgres hosting provided by ElephantSQL.
 And because the database hosting is free, it sometimes throws too many connection error.

 - The application is deployed on Vercel using Git Action and it is available on https://templehs-deploy.vercel.app/